Lead Contamination in Flint, Michigan Drinking Water

-What changed in Flint to cause the problem?
+What changed in Flint to cause the lead contamination problem?

-Flint has announced that it will resume buying water from Detroit in the next 2 weeks, which gets its raw water from Lake Huron and has proper monitoring and corrosion control measures in place.
-This is a great first step, but it's important that Flint keeps monitoring their water for lead, because the pipes can continue to leach lead while the corrossion control measures build up the protective layer on the inside of the pipes.
+Flint has announced that it will resume buying water from Detroit, which gets its raw water from Lake Huron and has proper monitoring and corrosion control measures in place.
+This is a great first step, but it's important that Flint keeps monitoring their water for lead, because the pipes can continue to leach lead while the corrosion control measures build up the protective layer on the inside of the pipes.
 The length of time this takes will depend on the degree of corrosion, and whether or not Flint's water will have "boosters" of the anti corrosion chemicals.